-The contrasting case (77.a), of course, is one in which there is no embedded illocutionary operator, and the alternatives introduced by the NPI do affect the illocutionary operator of the sentence:
+The contrasting case (77a), of course, is one in which there is no embedded illocutionary operator, and the alternatives introduced by the NPI do affect the illocutionary operator of the sentence:

-(86) is a good assertion because rarely allows for downward-entailing inferences in its second argument: If Mary rarely eats vegetables, then Mary rarely eats carrots.
+Example (86) is a good assertion because rarely allows for downwardentailing inferences in its second argument: If Mary rarely eats vegetables, then Mary rarely eats carrots.

-The examples involving a conditional, (76.a,b) can be treated in a similar way.
-First, it can be shown that (76.a) is a good scalar assertion under the standard analysis of (indicative) conditionals in dynamic interpretation (cf. Stalnaker 1975):
+The examples involving a conditional, (76a, b) can be treated in a similar way.
+First, it can be shown that (76a) is a good scalar assertion under the standard analysis of (indicative) conditionals in dynamic interpretation (cf. Stalnaker [45]):

-(87) $$\mathbf{if}(\mathbf{p},\mathbf{q}) = \lambda \mathbf{c}[[\mathbf{c}-\mathbf{p}(\mathbf{c})] \cup \mathbf{q}(\mathbf{p}(\mathbf{c}))]$$
+(87) $\mathbf{if}(p,q) = \lambda c [[c-p(c)] \cup q(p(c))]$

 That is, if p then q changes an input c to a c' that does not allow for p-worlds that are not q worlds.
-Notice that, due to the set subtraction in the first term, we have that if $p'(c) \subseteq p(c)$ then if(p,q)(c) \subseteq if(p',q)(c).
+Notice that, due to the set subtraction in the first term, we have that if $p'(c)\subseteq p(c)$ then if $(p,q)(c)\subseteq if(p',q)(c)$.
 This is the reason why NPIs can occur in the protasis of conditionals.
-Our example (77.a) will be analyzed in the following way, were jk(Q) should represent "John knows about Q", and jkmp stands for "John knows Modus Ponens":
+Our example (76a) will be analyzed in the following way, where jk(Q) should represent "John knows about Q", and jkmp stands for "John knows Modus Ponens":